Lie groupoids determined by their orbit spaces: Application to Riemannian foliations

 This is well-defined because any two points in $L \cap \cl{S}$ are connected by some leafwise path, hence by some holonomy transition.
 Its inverse is the map $[x] \mapsto L_x$, which is well-defined because points joined by some holonomy transition must be in the same leaf.
 Smoothness is a consequence of the fact that bijection fits into the diagram

 and the downward arrows are surjective subductions. \end{proof}

 A \define{Riemannian foliation} is a foliation equipped with a non-negative and symmetric (0,2) tensor $g$ on $M$ such that $\iota_X g = 0$ and $\cl{L}_X g = 0$ for all vector fields $X$ tangent to $\cl{F}$.
 We call $g$ a \define{transversely Riemannian metric}.
 If $\cl{S}$ is a complete transversal to a Riemannian foliation $\cl{F}$, then $g$ descends to a Riemannian metric on $\cl{S}$, and the holonomy pseudogroup consists of local isometries.
-Furthermore, the holonomy pseudogroup is complete, in the sense of Haefliger and Salem \cite{HS90}. \begin{definition} A pseudogroup $\Psi$ on $\cl{S}$ is \define{complete} if, for every $x$ and $x'$ in $\cl{S}$, there are open neighbourhoods $V$ of $x$ and $V'$ of $x'$ such that whenever $\germ{\psi}{x''}$ is the germ of an element of $\Psi$ with $x'' \in V$ and $\psi(x'') \in V'$, it is represented by an element of $\Psi$ whose domain is $V$. \end{definition} \begin{lemma} The holonomy pseudogroup of a Riemannian foliation is complete. \end{lemma} \begin{proof} See \cite[Appendix D, Proposition 2.6]{Mol88}. \end{proof} Note that Lemma \ref{lem:7} holds even if the induced metric on $\cl{S}$ is not complete.
-Together with Lemma \ref{lem:5}, this implies that leaf spaces of Riemannian foliations are quasi-\'{e}tale.
+Furthermore, \begin{lemma} The holonomy pseudogroup of a Riemannian foliation is complete. \end{lemma} \begin{proof} See \cite[Appendix D, Proposition 2.6]{Mol88}. \end{proof} Lemma \ref{lem:7} holds even if the induced metric on $\cl{S}$ is not complete.
+We may now show that leaf spaces of Riemannian foliations are quasi-\'{e}tale.

-\begin{proposition} If $(\cl{S}, g)$ is a Riemannian manifold, and $\Psi$ is a complete and countably-generated pseudogroup of local isometries, then $\Psi$ is lift-complete.
-It follows that the leaf space of a Riemannian foliation is an object of $\mbf{QUED}$. \end{proposition} \begin{proof} We first check condition \hyperref[def:5]{(LC)}.
-Let $f:U \to \cl{S}$ be a smooth map preserving $\Psi$ orbits.
-We must show $f$ is locally in $\Psi$.
-Fix a countable subset $\{\psi\} \subseteq \Psi$ generating $\Psi$.
-Let